lucarosellini/skill-sample-nodejs-premium-hello-world/README.md

 You can find a more complete version of the skill having OTP (One-Time-Purchases), Consumables and Subscription at: https://github.com/lucarosellini/skill-sample-nodejs-premium-hello-world

 You might find interesting check the code of the skill [expensive-pixels](https://github.com/muttoni/expensive-pixels).
 This skill takes a professional approach at structuring the skill code and the ISP products.

+Finally, the [ISP certification guide](https://developer.amazon.com/docs/in-skill-purchase/isp-certification-guide.html) gives valuable insight on how the certification team will test your ISPs.